sentrysoftware/metricshub/metricshub-doc/src/site/markdown/security/passwords.md

 GkwzG6bx8cUhoeQW+/1ERI+2LOyB
 ```

+and provide the password to encrypt.

 > User must have Administrator privileges.

 ## Using Encrypted Passwords

-Once a password has been encrypted, it can be used in a `metricshub.yaml` configuration file instead of a readable password:
+You can paste the encrypted password in your `metricshub.yaml` configuration file:

 ```yaml
 resourceGroups: